robertjskelton/robertjskelton.github.io/_posts/2021-01-23-mazda-miata-mudflaps.markdown

 ![Mudflaps](/images/mudflaps/8.jpg)

-I then taped the cardboard template to the plastic mudlflaps and cut with some good kitchen scizzors.
+I then taped the cardboard template to the plastic mudlflaps and cut with some good kitchen scissors.
 Then drilled through the holes from the template using a 5/16" drill bit.
 The small hole you see on the left is optional, and I used a slightly smaller bit for that part.

 ![Mudflaps](/images/mudflaps/9.jpg)
 ![Mudflaps](/images/mudflaps/10.jpg)

-I then taped the plastic mudflap I had already cut to a plastic mudflap I had not cut.
-This way, they will be identical.
-I also drilled the holes for the second mudflap on this part.
+I then taped the plastic mudflap I had already cut to a plastic mudflap I had not cut, then cut it to match.
+This way both sides will be identical.
+I also drilled the clip holes for the second mudflap on this part.
 This will give you a mirror image mudflap for the opposite side of your car.
 There is a small logo on these mudflaps, so decide if you want these facing in or out, it isn't very noticable though.

 ![Mudflaps](/images/mudflaps/11.jpg)
 ![Mudflaps](/images/mudflaps/12.jpg)